 Location Heritage Attribute Condition of Attribute Heritage Integrity of Attribute Throughout Ontario Place Water Features (Lake Ontario, Inner Channel, Pavilion Bay, Coves, Lagoons and Canals) Fair - Climate change has resulted in raising lake levels which have flooded the inland shorelines of both islands and poses an increasing threat.
 Poor water is an increasing issue.
 Good - Substantially intact with the exception that the west and east canals have additional bridging and infilling.
 Navigation is challenged at high water levels.
 Current use, which includes visitors access and relationship to water, is as per design intent.
-Throughout Shorelines Fair- Additional location dependent study required but original shoreline types appear to be extant.
+Throughout Shorelines Varies - Climate change has resulted in raising lake levels which have flooded the inland shorelines of both islands and poses an increasing threat.
+Fair- Additional location dependent study required but original shoreline types appear to be extant.
 Core The Marina Good - Fair - Both marinas (north and south) have been in continuous use and has normal wear and tear.
 Ancillary facilities in poor repair Good - The marina is substantially as per original design.
 East Island Lookout Poor - the armoured landforms are intact but there are no amenities Poor- Only one of the two original lookouts remain.
 The remaining lookout serves as a vehicular turning area and has no designed amenities making these destination spots are missing.
-West Lookouts Fair - The west lookout is maintained while the east lookout is an abandoned emergency helicopter landing site.
+West Island Lookouts Fair - The west lookout is maintained while the east lookout is an abandoned emergency helicopter landing site.
 Both original lookouts are extant.
 The West lookout has the highest heritage integrity with replacement viewing amenities, but all original amenities features are missing.
 Both do provide space for people to pause and view outwards as per the design intent.

-The Poor to Fair 25 : Although all Poor to Fair - substantially as designed (fashioned

-Breakwater attributes but the from sunken lake ships).
-The wheelhouse is

-wheelhouse are currently in diminished from its original destination design.
+The Poor to Fair 25 : Although all Poor to Fair - substantially as designed (fashioned Breakwater attributes but the from sunken lake ships).
+The wheelhouse is wheelhouse are currently in good condition, the diminished from its original destination design. structure is threatened by waves overlapping it as a result of rising lake levels

-good condition, the

-structure is threatened by

-waves overlapping it as a

-result of rising lake levels